From: Bama

 Date: 05-06-2006, 01:32 PM (24 of 24)

+Judy, That dress is so pretty.
+When you said burlap dress I thought of something more along the lines of a potato sack.
+It's far from that.
+Was it common to use burlap to make clothing then?
+It reminds me of Scarlet OHara using curtains to make a dress when she had no other fabrics.
+Do you know about what year the dress was made?
 No I don't know when it was made.
 But my grandmother was born in 1892 and I think the dress was worn by her mother.
 It is actually a top and a skirt.
 The top buttons down the back.
 I think that my grandmother's family was quite poor and they were farmers.
 I know that grain was bagged in burlap.
 So it could have been the only material that she had at the time.
 My grandmother is the one who taught me to sew (on her treadle machine), to knit and to crochet.
+TTFN from

-Judy
+Judy |

 User: HeyJudee

-Member since: 01-25-2005
+Member since: 01-25-2005 Total posts: 1366 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19037.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19037.html